Justinquach99/EHRSQL/README.md

 ```

 # Preprocessing
+Since this GitHub does not include the **MIMIC-III.db** or **eiCU.db** files, please download the aforementioned .db files and place them into the **project** folder.
+The database files will be used during evaluations as the final step.
 If you are using this GitHub, the data should already be preprocessed.
 If not, using the downloaded database files, perform the following commands:
 ```
 cd preprocess
 python3 preprocess_db.py --data_dir <path_to_mimic_iii_csv_files> --db_name mimic_iii --deid --timeshift --current_time "2105-12-31 23:59:00" --start_year 2100 --time_span 5 --cur_patient_ratio 0.1 &
 python3 preprocess_db.py --data_dir <path_to_eicu_csv_files> --db_name eicu --deid --timeshift --current_time "2105-12-31 23:59:00" --start_year 2100 --time_span 5 --cur_patient_ratio 0.1
 ```

-# Training
+# Training and Generating Prediction Files
 To note, **'t5_ehrsql_eicu_natural_lr0.001.yaml'** and **'t5_ehrsql_mimic3_natural_lr0.001.yaml'** are your TRAINING files.
 This will be used with the config.py file (modify the amount of steps, or other hyperparameters like optim and amount of workers for example) to perform training.

 Once 'x' amount of steps (x being whatever amount of steps that training should do before completion), we then use **'t5_ehrsql_eicu_natural_lr0.001_best__eicu_natural_valid.yaml'** and **'t5_ehrsql_mimic3_natural_lr0.001_best__mimic3_natural_valid.yaml'** for EVALUATION.
 For example: